Almarch/pygotchi/README.md

 ### 🎵 Control the sound

-The buzzer may be controlled at 2 levels:

-- Using the 🔊 icon: controls the sound on the client side.
-- Using the **A+C** button: controls the sound on the server side, using the native Tamagotchi functionnality.
+The sound is controlled using the native Tamagotchi functionnality, with the **A+C** button.
+The sound is disabled / enabled on the server side.

+### 💞 Automatic care

+The Tamagotchi won an [Ig Nobel prize](https://improbable.com/ig/winners/#ig1997) for diverting people from their professional duties.
+But don’t worry, it is not a fatality: check this option and a friendly bot will care for your pet, freeing you up for more important (though probably less fun) stuff.

+This feature is inspired from [Tamatrix](https://github.com/hortinstein/tamatrix) (see also the [dockerized version](https://github.com/greysonp/tamatrix)).

+The Tamagotchi version is automatically detected so that the appropriate care algorithm will be used.
+Currently, it is only implemented for P1 and P2.
+It works on the server side, so the bot will keep caring for the pet when the user session is closed.

 ## ☁️ Deploy a Tamagotchi server